 • The moment he left the subway car, all the tension disappeared

 Today, there is no exit.
 Your phone follows you everywhere.
 Cameras line the streets.
 Algorithms track your clicks.
-The surveillance is constant, and your brain knows it.

 Historical SurveillanceModern Surveillance